Bullock steps down as president of Northeast State

 Dr. Bethany Bullock, who was selected as president in January 2019, announced her resignation on Tuesday, the school said in a news release, stating Bullock plans to spend more time with family and return as a business professor this fall.

-Bullock, who holds degrees from UVA-Wise, Tusculum University and Virginia Tech, said in the release being president was “a rewarding gift” and that the college has shown “grit, growth, and grace.”
+Bullock, who holds degrees from UVa-Wise, Tusculum University and Virginia Tech, said in the release that being president was “a rewarding gift” and that the college has shown “grit, growth, and grace.”

 Under Bullock’s direction, Northeast State’s milestones included the opening of a $35 million Technical Education Complex and the relocation of the Aviation Technology program to Tri-Cities Airport.